bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

         after_run:
         - generic-build

 As you can see in the above example, neither `build-alpha` nor `build-beta` workflows have any steps.
-Instead the steps are defined in `generic-build`, but when you `bitrise run build-alpha` the `BUILD_TYPE` environment variable will be set to `alpha`, while if you `bitrise run build-beta`, the `BUILD_TYPE` environment variable will be set to `beta`.
+Instead the Steps are defined in `generic-build`, but when you `bitrise run build-alpha` the `BUILD_TYPE` environment variable will be set to `alpha`, while if you `bitrise run build-beta`, the `BUILD_TYPE` environment variable will be set to `beta`.

 As discussed above, workflow defined environment variables are only available in the workflow it defines, and in the ones **executed after** that workflow.
 So in our example, `generic-build` is included as `after_run` workflow, therefore, the `BUILD_TYPE` environment variable will be available in the steps of `generic-build`.
 But if you'd use `before_run` instead of `after_run`, that would mean that technically the steps of `generic-build` are processed and executed before processing the `build-alpha` or `build-beta` workflows, so the `BUILD_TYPE` environment variable would not be available in the step of `generic-build`.